Our Staff

 [email protected]

 Amorita holds a Bachelor of Arts degree in Urban and Regional Planning and Latina/o Studies from the University of Illinois, Urbana-Champaign.
-In 2019, she earned a Certificate in Community Development Finance, sponsored by the University of New Hampshire’s Carsey School of Public Policy and the Opportunity Finance Network.
-Her interests include teaching Latin dance and exploring Chicago’s neighborhoods.
+In 2023, she also participated in Bank of America’s year-long leadership development program, Emerging Leaders Program, under the tutelage of Calvin Holmes receiving the Neighborhood Builders Racial Equity Award 2023.
+Her interests include instructing Latin dance courses, hiking and exploring Chicago’s neighborhoods.

 [email protected]